CLOSED FOR THE SEASON • Information may be outdated. Add this

 Films that feature content including racist, pornographic, defamatory, obscene, hateful, discriminatory behaviour or other acts or thematic material considered to be both extreme and gratuitous will not be programmed.

-We want films that work on the big screen, not the small screen.
-Films that are made for, or are considered more suitable in production for news and current affairs television programming, online content or similar are generally not included.
+We screen films on the big screen, not the small screen.
+Films that are made for, or are considered more suitable for news and current affairs television programming, online content or similar are generally not included.

 Films that have had significant exposure in Australia (through film festivals, television, cinema, DVD release or online availability) are less likely to be selected.